Frequently Asked Questions

 Below are the answers to some of our most frequently asked questions, but please don't hesitate to contact us if you have any additional questions or require some clarification.

-The entire process from start to finish should take 4 to 6 months from the initial phone call to licensing.
-Delays typically occur when paperwork is not submitted by families within a timely manner, or when Orientation for Caregiver’s Training is not offered within the timelines.
+The entire process from start to finish should take 5 to 6 months from the initial phone call to Licensing.
+Delays typically occur when paperwork is not submitted by families within a timely manner.

 No, but submitting an application does not mean you are approved.
 Once you are approved and your home is licensed, we do ask you to remain with our agency for at least 1 year.

 Yes, but we will assist you with all of this along your journey in becoming a foster parent.
-This includes attending our information session, completing Orientation for Caregiver’s Training and First Aid and CPR certification.
+This includes attending our information session, completing PRIDE Pre-Service Training, and First Aid with CPR certification.

 The primary purpose of a Home Assessment is to determine if a family is ready, willing, and able to become a suitable and safe placement resource for a child.
 The Home Assessment also provides Pathways Family Services family information to facilitate child/family compatibility determination.
 This is a highly personal process in which the family is asked to respond to very sensitive inquiries.
 Click here for more information.